Michelangelo Antonioni: International recognition

 In Le Amiche (1955), Antonioni experimented with a radical new style: instead of a conventional narrative, he presented a series of apparently disconnected events, and used long takes as part of his style.
 Antonioni returned to their use in L'avventura (1960), which became his first international success.
 At the 1960 Cannes Film Festival it received a mixture of cheers and boos, but won a Jury Prize and became popular in arthouse cinemas around the world.
 La notte (1961), starring Jeanne Moreau and Marcello Mastroianni, and L'Eclisse (1962), starring Alain Delon and Monica Vitti, followed L'avventura.
 These three films are often referred to as a trilogy.
 La notte won the Golden Bear at the 11th Berlin International Film Festival, His first color film, Il deserto rosso (The Red Desert, 1964), deals with similar themes, and is sometimes considered the fourth film of the "trilogy".
 All four films featured Vitti, his romantic partner at the time.

 Antonioni then signed a deal with producer Carlo Ponti that would allow artistic freedom on three films in English to be released by MGM.
-The first, Blowup (1966), was an international critical and commercial success and won the Palme d'Or at the 1967 Cannes Film Festival.
+The first of these, Blowup (1966), was an international critical and commercial success and won the Palme d'Or at the 1967 Cannes Film Festival.
 Set in Swinging London, the film starred David Hemmings as a fashion photographer and was loosely based on a short story by Argentine-French writer Julio Cortázar.
-The second film, Zabriskie Point (1970), was set in America and followed the counterculture.
+The second, Zabriskie Point (1970), was set in America and followed the counterculture.
 The soundtrack featured music from Pink Floyd, the Grateful Dead and the Rolling Stones.
-However, Zabriskie Point was a critical and commercial failure, and has been called "the worst film ever made by a director of genius".
-The third, The Passenger (1975), starring Jack Nicholson and Maria Schneider, received critical praise but did poorly at the box office.
+However, Zabriskie Point itself was a critical and commercial failure, and has been called "the worst film ever made by a director of genius".
+The third film, The Passenger (1975), starring Jack Nicholson and Maria Schneider, received critical praise but did poorly at the box office.